ably-labs/cttransit-ably-mapbox-demo/README.md

 ## Map.js explained

-This is the component which adds a map to the page and managed the placement of bus markers.
+This is the component which adds a map to the page and manages the placement of bus markers.

 In it we:

-- Create state on startup, with an empty dictionary of active buses
+- Create state on start-up, with an empty dictionary of active buses
 - Set up the map viewport
 - Draw a map with react-map-gl